1936–37 Coppa Italia

-The 1936–37 Coppa Italia was the 2nd edition of the tournament under the organization of the Higher Directory.
+The 1936–37 Coppa Italia was the fourth edition of the national cup in Italian football and the second edition of the tournament under the organization of the Direttorio Divisioni Superiori.

-All teams from Serie A, Serie B and Serie C took part to this competition, which included a first phase, with elimination rounds reserved to B and C teams, and a final phase, where the 16 winners of the first phase met 16 Serie A teams.
-All the matches were played in a single leg with eventual replay on the model of the FA Cup, homefields were decided by drawing except for the final match in Florence.
+All teams from Serie A, Serie B and Serie C took part to this competition, which included a first phase, with elimination rounds reserved for teams in Serie B and C, and a final phase, where the 16 winners of the first phase met the 16 Serie A teams.
+All the matches were played in a single leg with eventual replay on the model of the FA Cup; homefields were decided by a draw except for the final match in Florence.

 The trophy was won by Genova 1893, which defeated 1–0 Roma in the final match, played at the Giovanni Berta Stadium in Florence on June 6, 1937.
-Winning the cup, Genova 1893 also gained the qualification to the 1937 edition of the Mitropa Cup.
+By winning the cup, Genova 1893 also qualified for the 1937 edition of the Mitropa Cup.

 Qualifying round

 Serie C qualifying and preliminary rounds were under geographical zones.